mpope9/offline_search.wasm/README.md

 1) Smaller and more efficient.
   * TODO: metrics.
   * elasticlunr.js ships indexes as a list of strings.
-  * lunr.wasm ships indexes as a [xor_filter](https://github.com/FastFilter/xor_singleheader), wihch are more space efficient.
+  * offline-search.wasm ships indexes as a [xor_filter](https://github.com/FastFilter/xor_singleheader), wihch are more space efficient.
 2) Does not support languages outside of English.
   * Yet.
 3) Support for [stemming](https://en.wikipedia.org/wiki/Stemming)!
   * elasticlunr.js uses a [Javascript stemmer](https://github.com/weixsong/elasticlunr.js/blob/master/lib/stemmer.js) based off of the [PorterStemmer](https://tartarus.org/martin/PorterStemmer/index.html).
-  * lunr.wasm compiles the [C version of PorterStemmer](https://tartarus.org/martin/PorterStemmer/c.txt) into the WASM.
+  * offline-search.wasm compiles the [C version of PorterStemmer](https://tartarus.org/martin/PorterStemmer/c.txt) into the WASM.
 It results in a smaller, optimized binary.
 4) No support for Query-Time Boosting.
   * I have no intention of implementing this feature, however I am open to a pull request if it is mostly in C code :)

 In comparision to `Tinysearch`:
 1) Written in C.
   * Tinysearch is written in rust, and requires Cargo for installation.
-  * lunr.wasm is written mostly in C and Javascript, and only relies on Node.js to be installed.
+  * offline-search.wasm is written mostly in C and Javascript, and only relies on Node.js to be installed.
   * I believe this is more 'familiar' to those in the web world.
 2) Smaller
   * Tinysearch utilizes [Bloom Filters]() to create indexes.
-  * lunr.wasm utilizes [xor_filters]() to create indexes.
+  * offline-search.wasm utilizes [xor_filters]() to create indexes.
 These are smaller in size than Bloom Filters, and have a smaller false positive rate.
 3) More features
   * Stemming through the PorterStemmer.
   * [Stop word](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stop-tokenfilter.html) filtering, which should result in even smaller binaries.